Anoobis5/Module_1/README.md

 1. Our data is limited to Kickstarters from 2014 - 2016.
 We would need a data collection of more recent Kickstarter campaigns to analyze trends in recent successful campaigns.
 2. How many backers from 2014 - 2016 are still active currently, and are they still donating to relater Theater/Play Kickstarters in the US and/or Great Britain.
-3. Our current data does not account for....
+3. Our current data does not account for...

 - What are some other possible tables and/or graphs that we could create?

 #### Other tables and graphes that we could create to help could be:
 1. A box-and-whisker plot about Kickstarter Goals and Pledges in the United States prior to launching Louise's _Fever_ campaign
-2.
+2. We could analyze the average donations by time to both help determine when people are more willing to donate, and what some good values for pledges for her campaign could be.
 -Other tables and graphs we could create are: bar graph of theater, musical, play kickstarters with success/live/fail/canceled results